When you create a Teams meeting in Outlook for another user, you get the error:…

 After setting up Exchange Server 2016, it’s time to test the internal mail flow in Exchange Server 2016.
-You can do that through the Outlook client or through Outlook Web Access (OWA).
+You can do that through the Outlook client or Outlook Web Access (OWA).
 Both will work.
 In my example, we are going to use Outlook client.

-Make sure that you already have set up a couple of test mailboxes.
+Make sure that you have already set up a couple of test mailboxes.
 If you don’t, you can’t email to an internal mailbox.

 Send message to internal recipient

 Start Outlook client and configure Outlook.
 In my example, the user is James.
 Fill in the To… field to which you are going to send the message.
 In my example, it’s Amanda.
 Amanda is an internal colleague of James.

 Set a delivery receipt so that the system will notify him whether that message could be received by the user Amanda.
 Click Options in the tabs and enable Request a Delivery Receipt.
 Click Send when done.